-A new service, Supported Living is provided to individuals who reside in their own residences (either owned or leased) for the purposes of increasing and enhancing independent living in the community.
-Supported living is for individuals who need less than 24-hour staff support per day.
+Supported Living Services are provided to people who reside in their own residences (either owned or leased by themselves or a certified agency provider) for the purposes of increasing and enhancing independent living in the community.
+Supported Living Services are for people who need only intermittent support, less than twenty-four (24) hour staff support per day.
 Staff must be on call 24/7 in order to respond to emergencies via phone call or return to the living site, depending on the type of emergency.
+Activities are designed to promote independence yet provide necessary support and assistance based on each person's individual needs.
+Agency providers should focus on working with the person to gain independence and opportunity in all life activities.